English

 You have no items in your shopping cart.

-Kavala cookies (hand made) w/Almond per lb
+Kavala cookies w/Almond per lb

 Kavala Almond Cookies, Kavala Cookies or Edirne Almond Cookies is a kurabiye from Turkish cuisine.
 The Kavala cookie is made with almond, flour and butter.
 The kurabiye gets its name from Kavala.
 The modern recipe of the cookie originated during the Ottoman Empire